-for tourism agencies and Tour Operators.
+for tourism agencies and tour operators.

-The evaluation process, including engagement with an expert verifier and receipt of their report, provides the Protected Area with valuable feedback and views on their sustainable tourism activity.
+The evaluation process, including engagement with an expert verifier and a sound report, provides the Protected Area with valuable feedback and views on their sustainable tourism activity.

-All Protected Areas seeking award of the Charter must engage in and facilitate the evaluation process.
+All Protected Areas seeking the award of the Charter must engage in and facilitate the evaluation process.